Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương27/09/2024

-Brazil is experiencing one of the worst droughts in its history.
+Brazil is experiencing one of its worst droughts in history.
 Agricultural fires have broken out in some sugar-producing regions as a result of the drought, while Arabica coffee is even more affected as the crop is in the crucial flowering stage.
 While some weather models predict rain will eventually reach Brazil, analysts at LSEG say it is unlikely to arrive until mid- to late October, if at all.

 Giá cà phê và giá đường thế giới tăng vọt do hạn hán ở Brazil